kerrmarin/KMMTMDBAPIClient/README.md

 Other requirements:

-iOS 7.0 and greater
+- iOS 7.0 or greater
-ARC
+- ARC

 ## Installation